 Getting help with advocacy

-Some organisations provide advice or help about advocacy.
+Some Australian Government organisations provide advice or help about advocacy.
 These include:

-- Australian Government Department of Health – National Aged Carer Advocacy Program
+- Australian Government Department of Health – National Aged Care Advocacy Program

 - Australian Government Department of Social Services – National Disability Advocacy Program

 Making a complaint

 Sometimes you may not be satisfied with how the person you care for is treated by others.
 You may be unhappy with a service or the person providing the service.
 If this is the case, you can make a complaint for the person you care for.

 How to complain

 You can complain directly to the service provider.
 The first step is usually to make an ‘informal’ complaint by just talking to the provider or contacting them by letter, phone or email.